 TV Genius: Admits that the only thing she's good at is studying.
 This may be about to pay off as she takes on her new role as the band's producer.

 Yui, Ritsu, Mio, Mugi and Megumi's dorm-mate, leader of three-girl band "OnNaGumi" with fellow dorm-mates Sachi and Ayame during their High School days, and a new member of the university Light Music Club.
-Like Yui, she's majoring in education.
+Like Yui, she's majoring in education and is the guitarist.

 Tsundere: This seems to be the characteristic that Yui finds attractive in both Azusa and Akira.
 Akira even has Expressive Hair that spikes up when she's tsun-tsun and lays flat when she's dere-dere.
 It's spiky most of the time, of course.

 A member of the OnNaGumi with Akira and Ayame (and eventually of the university Light Music Club), as well as dorm-mate of Yui, Ritsu, Mio, Mugi and Megumi.
 She's in the same department as Mio and is like her the bassist.

 Birds of a Feather: With Mio.
 Both are calm, tall, the same cup-size, and share some interests and issues.

 Character Tics: She tends to start crouching lower whenever her height is brought up as if attempting to stand out less, and Mugi finds this cute.